Cacti/documentation/syslog-plugin.md

 ![syslog settings ](images/syslog-multipoller-settings.PNG)

-### note rules will be replicated within one polling cycle from the main poller to the remotes
+### note rules will be replicated within one polling cycle  to the remote pollers

 if you wish to have each poller operate independently there is no need to enable these options.

 ### Syslog Alert Rules